mmjulkowska/MVApp/README.md

 #### Scatterplots

-To examine the correlation between selected Dependent Variables in more detail, you can use scatterplot.
-The data used for this graph is exactly the same data as you chose in the "correlation plot" tab.
-From the sidebar panel choose two Dependent Variable that you wish to plot on x- and y-axis respectively, and the Independent Variable that you would like to use to color-code the graph:
+To examine the correlation between selected Dependent Variables in more details, you can use scatterplot.
+The data used for this graph is exactly the same data you chose in the "correlation plot" tab.
+From the sidebar panel, choose two Dependent Variable that you wish to plot on x- and y-axis respectively, and the Independent Variable that you would like to use to color-code the graph:

 ![05_correlate_06](https://user-images.githubusercontent.com/14832460/38465506-356c867e-3b25-11e8-9a8e-22218f0181c4.png)

-You can chose to further subset your data by ticking the checkbox "Subset the data?" and selecting an Independent Variable for which you wish to subset:
+You can choose to further subset your data by ticking the checkbox "Subset the data?" and selecting an Independent Variable for which you wish to subset:

 ![05_correlate_07](https://user-images.githubusercontent.com/14832460/38465507-358c1048-3b25-11e8-95fa-598b37cf05e4.png)

 By scrolling with your pointer through the graph, you will get a specific information of the samples represented by individual datapoints.
 The sample identifier is representing GENOTYPE, Independent Variable, Timepoint and Sample ID (selected in "Data upload" tab).
-The R2 and p-value for individual correlations are reported in the Figure legend, that you can view by selecting "Show the figure legend" checkbox:
+The R2 and p-value for individual correlations are reported in the figure legend, that you can view by selecting "Show the figure legend" checkbox:

 ![05_correlate_08](https://user-images.githubusercontent.com/14832460/38465508-35ad3d4a-3b25-11e8-8bf9-3e0f837420c8.png)

-The scatterplot is interactive, that will say that you can select the specific subsets indicated by individual colors to be hidden from the graph.
-Please NOTE that this will not affect the R2 and p-value presented in the figure legend - for those calculations all the values used for the original graph will still be considered:
+The scatterplot is interactive, so you can select the specific subsets indicated by individual colors to be hidden from the graph.
+Please NOTE that this will not affect the R2 and p-value presented in the figure legend since all the values used for the original graph will still be considered for those calculations :

 ![05_correlate_09](https://user-images.githubusercontent.com/14832460/38465509-35cf6424-3b25-11e8-9f83-2c7dc46fc7d0.png)